Goodman-lab/AD-transferability/README.md

  - For calculating similarities of specified targets vs all 79 targets (with Multiprocessing)
  - For scrubbing datasets

+The "Extract and calculate for PubChem data" notebook contains the following code for:
  - Extracting and calculating similarities of PubChem data vs all 79 targets

+The "Extract and calculate for ChEMBL data" notebook contains the following code for:
  - Extracting and calculating similarities of ChEMBL data vs all 79 targets

 To run code, select the required cell(s)/code blocks in the notebook and run them.